1. Burn Tissue Injury

 Parkland Formula Fluid (ml)=4[Weight (kg)×%BSA(burned)]

-- Half in first 8 hours
+- Half in the first 8 hours

-- Remaining half in next 16 hours
+- The remaining half in the next 16 hours

 🔹 Example: